7rikazhexde/dlSubscanStakingRewardsHistoryDash/README.md

 ### 2. Subscan API Settings

 - Set the section marked "(User-defined required)" in `app/config.toml` before starting the application.
-- Be sure to set the API key, address, decimal point adjustment value, and number of significant digits.
+- Be sure to set the API key, address, decimal point adjustment value, and round decimals value.
+- The API key and address can be changed even after the application is launched.
 - Each setting value will be displayed in conjunction with the token information set on the page from which you first accessed the URL.
 (See below for "Application Operations").
 - Please note that if the values are changed, the system will not operate normally.